boscoh/sassin/readme.md

     '''
     print indentedsass.compile(s)

-One nice extension of the original indented-SASS by RapydCSS is the line extension: if `\` is found at the end of the line, the following line becomes an extension of the original line (just like Python).
+As per the original indented-SASS syntax, lines ending with `,` will be continued to the next line:

-    #container, #article_container, #sidebar_container, \
+    #container, #article_container, #sidebar_container,
     #footer_container, #useless_container
       background-color: #DDD

-One consequence means the `,` continuation in the original indented-SASS is no longer needed, and thus not supported.
+That first line is treated is one whole line.

+Comments are prefaced with `/*` and only the front needs to be used.
+Currently, this is implemented on a per-line basis:

+    /* this is a comment
+    body
+      width: 50px

 ### Bells and whistles